powerschool powerschool

 Science

 To ensure that your children are feeling prepared on testing days, please make sure they are well-rested, eat a healthy breakfast, and arrive at school on time.
 As a reminder, for this year all students are provided breakfast and lunch at no cost.
-Please also review the important parent/guardian resources found in the “Resources” box on the right of the screen.
+Please also review the important parent/guardian resources found in the “Resources” box on this page.

-Families with children in grade 3rd and 8th can email Mrs. Jenni Burton (jburton@ccs.us) with PSSA questions or support.
+Families with children in Grades 3rd and 8th can email Mrs. Jenni Burton ([email protected]) with PSSA questions or support.

 PSSA Testing Opt-Out Information